Reviews

 Best for: Users with large amounts of data on a single computer who want full protection without thinking about it.

-3. Proton Drive — Best for Privacy
+3. Proton Drive — best for privacy

-Free plan: 1GB | Paid from: $4.99/month (200GB) | Platforms: Windows, Mac, iOS, Android, Linux, Web
+Free plan: Up to 5GB | Paid from: $4.99/month (200GB) | Platforms: Windows, Mac, iOS, Android, Linux, Web

 What it's great at: